vim-scripts/Taboo/taboo-0.1.1/README.md

 ## Taboo.vim

+**v0.1.1**

-Taboo is a simple plugin for easily cutomize and rename tabs in **terminal vim**.
+Taboo is a simple plugin for easily customize and rename tabs in vim.

 ### Installation

+Vim version 7.3 is required.

 Install into `.vim/plugin/taboo.vim` or better, use Pathogen.

-To complete the installation be sure to add the following lines to your `.vimrc` file:
+**NOTE**: tabs look different in terminal vim than in gui versions.
+If you wish having terminal style tabs even in gui versions you have to add the following line to your .vimrc file:

 ```
-set tabline=%!TabooTabline()
+set guioptions-=e
-set showtabline=1   " set to 2 if you want the tabline to always be visible
 ```